GeorgeDaoud3/SOFE4630U-MS3/README.md

    ```
    check that the deployment is available and that the pod is running successfully (it may take some time until everything is settled down)
 2. To give the deployment an IP address, a load Balancer service, mysql-service, should be created to that deployment.
 The load Balancer distributing the requests and workload between the replicas in the deployment (why this is not important in our case?) and associate an IP to the access the deployed application.
-   1. the configuration of the load Balancer service is included in the [mysql-service.yaml](/mySQL/mysql-service.yaml) file from the cloned GitHub
+   1. the configuration of the load Balancer service is included in the [mysql-service.yaml](/mySQL/mysql-service.yaml) file from the cloned repo.
       ```cmd
       cd ~/SOFE4630U-MS3/mySQL
       kubectl create -f mysql-service.yaml